Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies when to use ('easiest way to create PDFs from text content') but does not explicitly exclude alternatives or state when not to use.
-The sibling customjs_html_to_pdf is contextually distinct.
+Mentions 'easiest way to create PDFs from text content' implying use case, but does not explicitly compare with alternatives or mention when not to use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.